 Use the instructions below to create your USB or CD boot device & verify compatibility with your system.
 Password reset works on all versions of Windows.

-If you are on a mobile device or non Windows computer, you can order our shipped version on USB 4 GB thumb-drive HERE
+If you are on a mobile device or non Windows computer, click HERE to have our ready to go USB thumb-drive shipped worldwide.

 System Requirements: Our password reset tool can be created using any version of Windows, regardless of the version you are resetting.
 A USB thumb-drive or CD/DVD-R is required.
 If you do not have access to another computer, click HERE to order our complete Kit, shipped Priority Mail.

 Description: The following instructions will walk you through the entire process of creating your password removal device, and removing your Windows password.

 - Download the file remembering where you saved it.
 It should default to your Downloads folder.
 CLICK HERE TO DOWNLOAD FILE

 - Next, launch the program you just downloaded.
 The file will most likely be in your Downloads folder.
 The file is named PWR_4.5.5_Std.
 You may see the icon below as well.